joepope44/dentist_reviews/README.md

 # dentist_reviews

-web scrape a page with dentist reviews
+Practice project to scrape a web page with dentist reviews into a csv file.